-3.8.10 "Reading Legislative History"
+3.10.13 "Reading Legislative History"

-Summary: an overview of how to read legislative history materials once gathered, with an eye towards determining or inferring legislative intent for a particular statute.
+Summary: an overview of how to read legislative history materials once gathered, with an eye towards determining or inferring legislative intent.

 Judicial Opinions & Common Law

 The law embodies the story of a nation's development through many centuries, and it cannot be dealt with as if it contained only the axioms and corollaries of a book of mathematics.
 In order to know what it is, we must know what it has been, and what it tends to become. - Oliver Wendell Holmes, Jr., The Common Law